hasielhassan/CyberOS/MISSION_ARCHITECT_HANDBOOK.md

 | `moduleData` | `object` | Data injection for specific modules (see Section 4). |
 | `objectives` | `array` | The core logic of the mission (see Section 2). |

+### Localization Note
+To support multiple languages, mission data should ideally be defined in TypeScript files (e.g., `missions.ts`) rather than static JSON, allowing the injection of the `t()` translation function.
+*   **Current State**: Missions are JSON files (English only).
+*   **Future State**: Missions will be migrated to TS generators to support `t('mission.id.title')`.

+If you are creating a new mission today, be aware that hardcoded strings in JSON will not be translated.

 ---

 ## 2. Objectives & Event Triggers